AstralExpressStelle/WindySky-sJourney/README.md

 # WindySky-sJourney
-This is the WSJ Game's VisionImformations.
+This is the WSJ Game's VisionInformations.